 • Yoga or pilates

-Although makeup may have no effect on physical health, it is helpful in covering up the cosmetic effects of varicose veins.
-Please keep in mind that further heat or tanning beds may aggravate symptoms, however, so it’s usually best to stay away from those.
+Although makeup may not affect physical health, it helps cover up the cosmetic effects of varicose veins.
+Please remember that further heat or tanning beds may aggravate symptoms, so it’s usually best to avoid them.

-The extra compression may help provide some support for your veins and facilitate healthier blood flow.
+The extra compression may support your veins and facilitate healthier blood flow.
 Compression stockings can be a preventative measure to combat varicose vein pain before it starts.
-Regularly wearing compression stockings may help slow down the formation of new varicose veins as well.
+Regularly wearing compression stockings may also help slow the formation of new varicose veins.

 What Are Varicose Veins?

-Varicose veins are veins that have dilated and enlarged, overfilling with blood and become misshapen.
-These veins will typically appear bulging or twisted, and purplish or bluish in color.
+Varicose veins are dilated and enlarged, overfilled with blood, and misshapen.
+These veins typically appear bulging, twisted, and purplish or bluish

 Varicose veins typically occur when the valves within your veins malfunction.
-Since valves are what push blood in the right direction, this results in pockets of pooling blood.
-The blood then strains against your vein walls, resulting in that visible bluish-purple hue.
+Since valves push blood in the right direction, this results in pockets of pooling blood.
+The blood then strains against your vein walls, creating a bluish-purple hue.

 Does a Heating Pad Help Varicose Veins?